 Samantha sleeps. (“Samantha” is performing the action so she is the subject of the sentence, and “sleeps” is the verb, the action she is performing.)

-To find the subject of a sentence, find all the nouns and pronouns.
+To find the subject of a sentence, first find all the nouns and pronouns.
 Then ask yourself which noun or pronoun is performing the action.
 For example:

 Samantha often sleeps on the sofa.
 (The nouns in that sentence are “Samantha” and “sofa.”
 But which noun is performing the action?
 “Samantha” is sleeping, so “Samantha” is the subject.)

 The subject is often at the beginning of the sentence, but sometimes it isn’t.
 For example: